MystPi/bella/docs/language.md

 _[back to top](#language-tour)_

-In Bella, variables (also known as _bindings_) are _immutible_; that is, they cannot be modified, reassigned, or changed in any way.
+In Bella, variables (also known as _bindings_) are _immutable_; that is, they cannot be modified, reassigned, or changed in any way.
 The `let ... in` expression creates a variable for use in its body:

 ```bella
 let my_name = "MystPi" in